elastic/cloud-on-k8s/README.md

 Elastic Cloud on Kubernetes automates the deployment, provisioning, management, and orchestration of Elasticsearch and Kibana on Kubernetes based on the operator pattern.

-This is an alpha version.
+This is a beta version.

 Current features: